aridjayarecipes/cutesrecipes.web.app/content/post/1864-step-by-step-guide-to-prepare-perfect-carrot-coconut-halwa.md

 - "1 tbsp melted dark chocolate compound"
 - " Fill in cone to do piping"
 recipeinstructions:
-- "Mix milk powder,sugar in a bowl add Lukewarm water little little and mix gently till smooth consistency add ghee &amp; mix properly, heat a pan and pour this mixture stir continuously on slow flame.when start bubbling turn off gas.
+- "Mix milk powder,sugar in a bowl add Lukewarm water little little and mix gently till smooth consistency add ghee & mix properly, heat a pan and pour this mixture stir continuously on slow flame.when start bubbling turn off gas.
 Cool it and keep aside"
 - "Heat a pan add ghee,when melts add grated carrot till moisture evaporates add cream,milk when thickens add sugar, saffron,dry-fruits mix well and cook till dough consistency.turn off gas and mix elaichi powder."
 - "Set in mould as shown in pic."
 - "Heat pan on slow flame add dedicated coconut, condensed milk and cashew nut flakes and cook till dough consistency.Cool it and fill the gap with coconut halwa as shown."